 After Rounds and Princess Cuts, the shape I hear about most lately is the Cushion Cut.
 I think there are two primary reasons for this.

 Firstly, and most obviously, Cushion cuts are simply more popular now than they have ever been before.
-They manage to look elegant and understated while still bringing a level of brilliance almost equal to a round diamond like in this pave engagement ring.
+They manage to look elegant and understated while still bringing a level of brilliance almost equal to a round diamond like in this pave engagement ring from James Allen.